 - HER2 Positive Cancers and Other "Targetable Mutations"

-- Management of Bone Metastases
+- Bone Metastases

 Estrogen is an essential female hormone that is produced by the ovaries and adrenal glands.
 It serves many critical functions in the body, including developing the female sex organs in puberty, preparing the breasts and uterus for pregnancy in adulthood, and maintaining cardiovascular and bone health.
 Without estrogen, the female body is unable to sustain pregnancy and is susceptible to heart disease and osteoporosis.

 Estrogen can also cause some cancers to grow.
 The breasts, uterus, and other female organs are composed of cells that contain estrogen receptors and estrogen circulating in the blood binds to these receptors and stimulates growth-related activities in the cell.
 When cells that have estrogen receptors become cancerous, exposure to estrogen increases the cancer’s growth.
 Cancer cells that have estrogen receptors are referred to as estrogen receptor-positive (ER-positive) cancers.
 The growth of some breast cancer cells can be prevented or slowed by reducing the exposure to estrogen.
 This is the goal of endocrine therapy.

 Removal of the ovaries, the organ chiefly responsible for producing estrogen in premenopausal women, is one effective approach to eliminating estrogen production and is commonly used in many countries.
 Another approach is to utilize drugs that can accomplish a similar effect without removing the ovaries.
 These drugs include tamoxifen, aromatase inhibitors, and most recently cyclin-dependent kinase inhibitors (CDK).